SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Introduction

-To address these challenges, we propose a deterministic one-step framework that achieves both \yr{efficient} and high-quality material decomposition.
-First, inspired by HyperHuman~\cite{liu2023hyperhuman}, we introduce structural expert branches within the UNet architecture.
+To address these challenges, we propose a deterministic one-step framework that achieves both efficient and high-quality material decomposition.
+First, we introduce and refine structural expert branches within the UNet architecture.
 These specialized branches enable concurrent processing of multiple material properties while maintaining domain-specific expertise, allowing our model to decompose albedo, metallic, and roughness maps simultaneously with minimal computational overhead.
-This design significantly improves consistency between different material properties while avoiding the linear cost scaling typically required when estimating multiple material attributes.
-Second, we address the computational inefficiency of traditional diffusion models by reformulating the DDIM sampling process~\cite{garcia2024fine, xu2024diffusion}.
-Through careful analysis and modification of the scheduler, we achieve single-step inference without compromising quality, dramatically reducing inference time.
+This design facilitates collaborative and physically consistent material prediction while avoiding the linear cost scaling typically required when estimating multiple material attributes.
+Second, we address the computational inefficiency of traditional diffusion models by reformulating the DDIM sampling process.
+Through modification of the scheduler, we achieve single-step inference without compromising quality, dramatically reducing inference time.
 Most importantly, this single-step formulation enables end-to-end training of the diffusion model, allowing us to compute the perceptual and re-render loss on final predicted material textures, which enhances shadow removal and improves the joint performance of decomposed materials under varying lighting conditions.
-These advances culminate in \emph{SuperMat}, a highly efficient image space material decomposition model that estimates high-fidelity albedo, metallic, and roughness maps \emph{at millisecond-scale speeds}.
+These advances lead to \emph{SuperMat}, a highly efficient image space material decomposition model that estimates high-fidelity albedo, metallic, and roughness maps \emph{at millisecond-scale speeds}.

 For practical 3D applications, we further extend SuperMat's capabilities to handle 3D objects.
-We design a UV refinement network that processes SuperMat's per-view predictions in UV space, addressing the challenge of maintaining consistency across different viewpoints while preserving the efficiency of our 2D approach.
-Integrated with SuperMat, this pipeline processes a textured 3D model in approximately \emph{3 seconds}, producing high-quality material maps that maintain consistency across arbitrary viewpoints and lighting conditions.
+We upgrade SuperMat to a multi-view model, SuperMatMV, and design a UV refinement network that processes SuperMatMV’s predictions in UV space.
+This approach addresses the challenge of maintaining consistency and completeness across different, limited viewpoints while preserving the efficiency of our original 2D approach.
+Our pipeline processes a textured 3D model in approximately \emph{3 seconds}, producing high-quality material maps that maintain consistency across arbitrary viewpoints and lighting conditions.

 In summary, our contributions are: